'Special day' as Emery gives Villa fans hope

-Aston Villa 3-1 Man Utd: Unai Emery off to a flyer as Erik Ten Hag rues 'stupid' decisions
+Aston Villa 3-1 Man Utd: Unai Emery off to a flyer as Erik ten Hag rues 'stupid' decisions

 Last updated on .From the section Premier League